pfroud/bike-prices/scripts_to_scrape/readme.md

 Currently, groupset and material classification must be done by hand.
 The scripts just return the entire description for a specification.

-I wasn't sure brands would actually say "carbon-fiber" or "aluminum", or might say "composite" or "alloy" or something instead.
+I wasn't sure brands would actually say "carbon-fiber" or "aluminum", and might say "composite" or "alloy" or something instead.
 This was not the case, and if/when I update the scripts, I will automate all the classification.

 ### Material

 It would totally work to just look for the words "carbon" or "composite".

-Sometimes the full descriptions of parts are humorously long&mdash;for example, the Trek Domane 6.2 Disc ($4,500) has [the following](https://github.com/pfroud/bike-prices/blob/master/scripts_to_scrape/trek/output/trek%20endurance.txt#L75) frame:
+Sometimes the full descriptions of parts are humorously long&mdash;for example, the [Trek Domane 6.2 Disc](http://archive.trekbikes.com/us/en/2016/Trek/domane_6_2_disc_compact) ($4,500) has the following frame:

 > 600 Series OCLV Carbon, IsoSpeed, Ride Tuned seatmast, Power Transfer Construction, disc balanced post mount, 142x12 Closed Convert dropouts, hidden fender mounts, E2 tapered head tube, BB90, performance cable routing, DuoTrap compatible, 3S chain keeper
->

 On the other extreme, Cannondale [specifies](https://github.com/pfroud/bike-prices/blob/master/scripts_to_scrape/cannondale/output/cannondale%20elite%20road.txt#L52) the CAAD8 (under $1,500) frames just as: